akt12345/bamazon/README.md

 If not, the app should log a phrase like `Insufficient quantity!`, and then prevent the order from going through.

-However, if your store _does_ have enough of the product, you should fulfill the customer's order.
+## However, if your store _does_ have enough of the product, you should fulfill the customer's order.
 This means updating the SQL database to reflect the remaining quantity.
 Once the update goes through, show the customer the total cost of their purchase.

+##Technologies Used:
+mySQL
+JavaScript
+nodeJS
+npm packages: mySQL and inquirer